Murder of Louise Ellis: Louise Ellis

-Louise Ellis was born on June 23, 1948 in Ottawa, Ontario.
+Louise Ellis was born on June 23, 1948, in Ottawa, Ontario.

 She worked as a writer, illustrator, freelance journalist and archivist, offering her services to Canada Post and Canadian Geographic.

 Brett Morgan

 Brett Morgan grew up in Edmonton, Alberta.
 Morgan was married twice, with both women fearing him due to his violent tendencies.
 His first wife, going by the name of Sandra at the preliminary inquiry of his murder trial, described how she married Morgan at the age of sixteen when she was seven months pregnant with his child.
 She believed that Morgan was 18 at the time, but he was only 15.
 Sandra revealed that she had been abused by Morgan, including a time when he suffocated her by pressing a pillow to her face.
 She suffered a miscarriage while pregnant with their second child after he repeatedly punched her in the stomach during a fight.
 Sandra decided to leave Morgan and made plans to fly to Inuvik, Northwest Territories to live with her grandmother.
 When Morgan became aware of her plans, he physically assaulted her and threatened her with a gun.
-Sandra and her son left flew to Inuvik the following day.
+Sandra and her son flew to Inuvik the following day.

 In 1975, Brett Morgan met his second wife, going by the name of Christine, in Edmonton.
 They moved into a house together to save money and they became intimate shortly after.
 He and Christine got married after wanting to split his aunt's inheritance with her, stating he could not get the inheritance unless they got married.
 Christine decided to leave the relationship when her landlord informed her that Morgan had not been paying their rent.
 While driving together, Christine revealed to Morgan that she wanted to end the relationship.
 He pulled over the car and began choking her.
 Christine managed to jump out of the car and escape.
 Christine left shortly after to live with her mother in Florida.
 She later got an uncontested divorce.

-On November 3, 1978, Morgan murdered 21-year-old Gwen Telford in a hotel room by strangling her to death.
+On November 3, 1978, Morgan murdered 21-year-old prostitute Gwen Telford in a hotel room by strangling her to death.
 Morgan was convicted of manslaughter and was sentenced to 10 years in prison.
 By this time, Morgan had also accumulated charges of possession of stolen property, false pretenses, forgery, break and enter and theft.